-Relying on only one particular channel to make yourself discoverable to your customers is better than not doing any marketing at all.
+Relying on only one particular channel to make yourself discoverable to your clients is better than not doing any marketing at all.
 But it’s hugely risky – if that platform fails, so do you.

 One of my most valuable marketing assets is my website.
 It’s my shop front and it’s the only space in which I have complete control over the content and design.
-I’ve put a lot of effort into SEO so I rank highly in the search engines.
+I’ve put a lot of effort into making it visible so that I can be found and visited.

 I use Weebly as my host.
 But what if the folks at Weebly ran into some horrendous problem and the site was inaccessible for a few days, or even a few weeks?
 It’s unlikely to happen, but even if it did it wouldn’t be catastrophic because I don’t rely solely on my website for work leads.
 It’s simply one tool among several.

-Another scenario is more likely.
-Imagine I used to work for a major academic publisher.
-Now that I’ve launched my new editorial business, I ask a former colleague who works in the journal production department if I can proofread for them.
-They agree.
-The publisher has a huge journal list and my colleague keeps me busy with as much proofreading as I need.
+James used to work for a major academic publisher but now he's gone solo and launched his new editorial business.
+He asks a former colleague who works in the journal production department if he can proofread for her.
+She agrees.
+The publisher has a huge journal list and his colleague keeps him busy with as much proofreading as he needs.

-I don’t solely work for this press (here in the UK, HM Revenue & Customs wouldn’t like that) but it the provider of my primary income stream.
-Then double disaster strikes – the press merges with a competitor, and my colleague is made redundant.
+Then double disaster strikes – the press merges with a competitor, and his colleague is made redundant.

-He gets a job for another press, though his new role no longer requires him to hire editorial freelancers.
-I don’t know anyone in the newly merged organization (though rumour has it they’re taking journal proofreading in-house in order to cut costs) and my colleague can’t take me with him to his new press.
-I’m scuppered.
+She gets a job for another press, though her new role no longer requires her to hire editorial freelancers.
+James don’t know anyone in the newly merged organization (though rumour has it they’re taking journal proofreading in-house in order to cut costs) and his former colleague can’t take him with her to his new press.
+He's scuppered.

-Even if you’ve been able to establish a couple of apparently stable and lucrative work streams, and you’ve found that one particular marketing platform or tool works well for you, take the time to investigate other channels.
+Even if you’ve been able to establish a couple of seemingly stable and lucrative work streams, and you’ve found that one particular marketing platform or tool works well for you, take the time to investigate other channels.